singerxt/learning/CSS/GRID/README.md

 > The areas must be rectangular in nature—we can’t yet create an L-shaped area. <cite>Rachel Andrew</cite>

+> If you know how to align items in flexbox, you’ll find that it works the same way for Grid.

 ### Support
 Grid is supported by all modern browsers expect IE11